 Your event's dashboard will look like the one pictured below:

-Under "Tools" click "Get Your Widget Code" to bring up the embed generator.
+Step 3: Under "Tools" click "Get your widget code" to bring up the embed generator.

-Paste the text copied to your clipboard in the area which you'd like your tickets to display.
+Step 6: Paste the text you copied from Helm in the area you'd like your tickets to display, then click save.